the-carlisle-group/Provanto/README.md

  }
 ~~~

 The `Assert` function requires a scalar Boolean right argument.
+It preceeds a naked guard.
 The `Try` operator attempts to apply
 the function with the given arguments, and returns the error number or 0 if no error is generated.

+A test function may include additional expressions as necessary.
+It is typical to use two lines
+for each assertion, the first to compute a value, the subsequent one to test the value.
 For real examples, see the [tests for the Text2Date project](https://github.com/the-carlisle-group/Text2Date/tree/master/APLSource/Tests).

 ## Running the Tests